The Urth of the New Sun: Plot summary

 After his return to Urth from Yesod, he finds the sun still dying, and that the New Sun is still very far, far away, but nevertheless moving relentlessly.
 He learns that many years have passed backwards.
 He also learns that he possesses healing power that he once attributed the Claw of the Conciliator and is taken as a prisoner into the Citadel, where he tells a story to his followers to comfort them.
 A prisoner in the next cell writes it down as The Book of the New Sun, the holy text of the Church of the Conciliator.
 He encounters the first Autarch Ymar and an earlier version of Typhon, who attempts to kill him.
 He manages to escape via the Corridors of Time.
 There, with the aid of a version of Tzadkiel, he travels back to the future.
 In his palace he finds his wife Valeria sitting on the throne attended by his old rival Baldanders (who has grown enough to match the size of an undine).
 Shortly after Severian reveals himself, an apocalyptic flood washes away the citadel and much of the land of Urth, thus bringing destruction and rebirth.

-Severian travels as far into past as he can and a primitive tribe accepts him as their divine king Apu-Punchau.
+Severian travels as far into the past as he can and a primitive tribe accepts him as their divine king Apu-Punchau.
 After teaching and helping them for decades, he finally decides to leave, but is then killed by the tribe in their panic.
 He wakes inside a tomb and is once again accompanied by the Hierodules Ossipago, Barbatus and Famulimus, as well as the dead body of Apu-Punchau.
 It is revealed that Severian is an eidolon, a ghost-like being become material, and that he actually died on Tzadkiel's ship.